Long Reef Headland Walk in Collaroy (Scenic Coastal Views)

 Track Notes

-The circuit walk on Long Reef Headland is an easy, family-friendly walking trail with only a few steps.
-The path is easy to follow and is well-signposted.
+The circuit walk at Long Reef Headland is an easy, family-friendly trail with only a few steps, making it suitable for all ages.
+The path is well-maintained, easy to follow, and clearly signposted.

-In the track notes below, we describe this walk starting from Anzac Avenue and going in a clockwise manner, passing the following highlights:
+In the track notes below, we describe this walk starting from Anzac Avenue and following a clockwise route that passes these highlights:

 1. Fishermans Beach